amin-nna/eHotels/README.md

   <img src="https://user-images.githubusercontent.com/96390957/223788947-801f2c13-d86d-4009-b1b5-0defa436147b.png?raw=true" alt="Logo"/>
 </p>

-  <p>Five of the most well-known hotel chains, with hotels in more than 14 different locations in North America, have decided to collaborate and develop an application.\n This is a web application built using ASP.net.
+  <p>Five of the most well-known hotel chains, with hotels in more than 14 different locations in North America, have decided to collaborate and develop an application.</p>
+  <p>This is a web application built using ASP.net.
 The purpose of this application is to customers to easily book rooms in hotels, seeing room availability in real time</p>

   <h2>Features</h2>
   <ul>